cern-eos/eos/doc/configuration/quarkdb.rst

 .. note::

-   QuarkDB has a dependency on `XRootD <http://xrootd.org>`_ (see :ref:`eos_base_setup_repos` or use the EPEL repository).
+   QuarkDB has also a dependency on `XRootD <http://xrootd.org>`_ (see :ref:`eos_base_setup_repos` or use XRootD from the EPEL repository).
    The **redis** package is installed to get access to the **redis-cli** command.

 Configuration
 -------------

 On each of the nodes we have to create a DB directory using `quarkdb-create`.

 Each node in the cluster has to use an agreed `cluster-id` to allow to peer between the three QuarkDB cluster nodes.
-The `cluster-id` can be the instance name or a UUID.
+The `cluster-id` can be e.g. the EOS instance name or an UUID.

 .. code-block:: bash

    //  node 1
    quarkdb-create --path /ssd/quarkdb/node-1 --clusterID eosfoo.bar --nodes node1foo.bar:7777,node2foo.bar:7777,node3foo.bar:7777

 QuarkDB runs as a protocol plugin inside `XRootD <http://xrootd.org>`_.

-To start QuarkDB as an XRootD service you have first to create one configuration file `/etc/xrootd/xrootd-quarkdb.cf` per machine:
+To start QuarkDB as an XRootD service you have first to create one configuration file `/etc/xrootd/xrootd-quarkdb.cf` per node referencing the node with `redis.myself`:

 .. code-block:: bash